pingcap/docs/data-migration/aurora/increment-aurora.md

 ## Step 1.
 Precheck

 DM relies on the `ROW`-formatted binlog for incremental replication.
-See [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls) for the configuration instruction.
+For the configuration instructions, refer to Amazon's official document [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls).

 If GTID is enabled in Aurora, you can migrate data based on GTID.
 For how to enable it, see [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).
 To migrate data based on GTID, you need to set `enable-gtid` to `true` in the configuration file of data source in step 2 [Configure the data source](#step-2-configure-the-data-source).